qTip2/qTip2/docs/position.md

 });
 ```

-Alternatively, we can set it to false and make the tooltip assume the position of the mouse when shown, but <b> <i>not</i> follow it</b>, similar to how a right-click or "context" menu is positioned.
+Alternatively, we can set it to false and make the tooltip assume the position of the mouse when shown, but ** *not* follow it**, similar to how a right-click or "context" menu is positioned.

 ```js
 $('.selector').qtip({